Category: Short Story

 I turned to the other side of the paper and there is small note:

 Maybe it will finally make you happy!
+Maybe not!
 Maybe you will escape all those terrible memories of the past!
+Maybe not!
 I may alter the deal once you get there though… That is… If you can even make it there.
 I will call frequently, Mr. Kettleman!
 Don’t be a stranger!

 • A Visit from Khaliz the Demon